-All stock considered for disposal will go through a detailed assessment by the Finance Manager and Asset Manager demonstrating the options explored and presenting such findings to the Board of Management.
+All stock considered for disposal will go through a detailed assessment by the

+Head of Finance & Corporate Services and Head of Asset Services demonstrating the options explored and presenting such findings to the Board of Management.

 Where disposal is considered, we will ensure that permission is approved by the Board of Management.